Required Legal Statements

 Non-disciplinary Process/Administrative Agreements

-In keeping with the redemptive nature of ACU’s disciplinary philosophy, students who come forward voluntarily confessing a violation of the university policies or an addictive lifestyle associated with a violation (such as illegal drugs and controlled substances, alcohol, sexual immorality, pornography, Internet abuse or eating disorders) to the Dean of Students, Director of Judicial Affairs, or other Student Life staff may be afforded an opportunity to submit to a range of possibilities outside the disciplinary process.
+In keeping with the redemptive nature of ACU’s disciplinary philosophy, students who come forward voluntarily confessing a violation of the university policies or an addictive lifestyle associated with a violation (such as illegal drugs and controlled substances, alcohol, sexual immorality, pornography, Internet abuse or eating disorders) to the Dean of Students, or other Student Life staff may be afforded an opportunity to submit to a range of possibilities outside the disciplinary process.
 The university maintains the right to require the student to enter into professional counseling and/or medical treatment as a condition of continued enrollment if, in the judgment of the Dean of Students, the behavior in question warrants such a response.
 The following conditions must be met in order for students to take advantage of this non-disciplinary policy:

 - The student must be willing to submit to any intervention deemed appropriate.